openseattle/website-v1/README.md

-# Open Seattle - Demo
+# Open Seattle

-This repository holds code for a presentational demo of the new [Open Seattle](https://github.com/openseattle) site, built using NextJS and Tailwind.
+This repository holds code the new [Open Seattle](https://github.com/openseattle) website, built using NextJS and Tailwind.

 ## Getting Started